goodwithtech/dockle/README.md

 ### CIS-DI-0009: Use COPY instead of ADD in Dockerfile

-> Use COPY instruction instead of ADD instruction in the Dockerfile.<br/>
+> Use COPY instruction instead of ADD instruction in the Dockerfile.
+>
 > `ADD` instruction introduces risks such as adding malicious files from URLs without scanning and unpacking procedure vulnerabilities.
 ```
 # Dockerfile